-George Carveth realized, too late, that he’d been happy for most of his life.
-In his tenth year, the first layer of his foundation got ripped away on a cloudy Saturday in November with the smoky remains of Bonfire Night scorched on the ridge.
+George Carveth realized, too late, that he’d been happy for most of his ten years.
+His foundation was ripped away on a cloudy Saturday in November with the smoky remains of Bonfire Night scorched on the ridge.

 The house telephone rang like an alarm.
 Grandy Morwen hustled through the halls, importantly, announcing a ring-up from London.

 Aunt Sally called from upstairs.
 “A ring from London?
 Who for?”